 KINGS LANGLEY 1 DUNSTABLE TOWN 0 HT 1-0 ATTENDANCE 245

 There was a good touch from Jonathan Barnett, which put Saul Williams through but that was halted by the adamant off-side flag.
 After half an hour of mostly Kings pressure, it occurred to me that of this could be absorbed without concession then, as the game went on it may well favour Dunstable.

-Yet from a Dunstable free-kick, gathered by Martin Bennett who opted for route one and, this stretched the visitors’ defence and a rash challenge from goal keeper Attila Für saw, unsurprisingly, referee Daniel Simpson point to the spot.
-Dispute was but token, Hitchcock converted well, and it was ten minutes to half-time.
+Yet from a Dunstable free-kick, gathered by Martin Bennett who opted for the route one and, this stretched the visitors’ defence and a rash challenge from goal keeper Attila Für saw, unsurprisingly, referee Daniel Simpson point to the white spot.
+Dispute was but token and Hitchcock converted well, and it was ten minutes to half-time.

 Kings substituted Weiss with Brendan Ocran at the resumption and Dunstable employed all three permitted substitutes in this second period.
 They did not begin to well as Kings resumed their forward play.
 Osei-Bonsu and Ladipo were answering the call for needed aggression but a shot over the bar was the best that could be managed.
 Saul Williams shaped for a shot from a good move on the left flank but it needed spontaneity rather than thought and he was neatly dispossessed.
 Gareth Price had an alarmingly good run and shot but his effort went wide.

 Kings forced two corners and one had some hectic activity produced in the penalty area, with Dunstable prevailing in defence.
 The visitors lacked bite and too many moves were intercepted and it did look that an equaliser was unlikely.
 Then there came that frantic last ten minutes, punctuated with a bit of ‘handbags’ that caused a bit of a delay.
 But there was a good deal of legitimate aggression where it seemed the pressure would bag a goal, however untidy and I was not the first to ask why the visitors did not play like this before this late stage.

 Kings were not panicking but defended mightily and they needed to.
-Two free kicks from Dunstable caused mayhem but the equaliser eluded them.
+Two free kicks from Dunstable caused mayhem but the equaliser eluded them – painfully so.
 A great, late effort from Gedeon Okito was just tipped over the bar by Martin Bennett and there was a further fine chance for Peter Kioso.